BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

     How to trigger the creation of ReadyRemit *Recipient* entities is another consideration.
 One way is to run a script that creates *Recipient* entities for all existing end users, and then create a *Recipient* entity as part of your new-user workflow.
 Another way is to create a *Recipient* entity when a user creates an initial *Recipient Account* entity.

 1. Call [Get Recipient Account Fields](/reference/getrecipientaccountfields) which, based on the supplied country code, currency code, etc., returns required and optional fields for creating a *Recipient Account* entity.
 If you need your end user to supply values for these fields, you can build and present a form to the user.
+You may need to call [Get Banks](/reference/getbanks) and [Get Bank Branches](/reference/getbankbranches) to populate certain elements in this form.

 1. Call [Create Recipient Account](/reference/createrecipientaccount) to create a *Recipient Account* entity.
 Remember that the user may want to create multiple accounts.